HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 	```

 - Compile Pandora
-Now that we have all the dependencies installed let's go and compile Pandora herself
+Now that we have all the dependencies installed let's go and compile Pandora itself

 	1. The first thing that we need to do is make the directory for her in our home directory